 It was during the 1920’s that the Bjelke-Peterson brothers established physical culture classes for young women in businesses such as David Jones and Nestles.
 They also offered ladies classes and training courses to become physical culture instructors.

-There are a number of codes of Physical Culture including the Bjelke-Peterson School of Physical Culture (BJP), Australian Physie And Dance Association (APDA), Edith Parsons School of Physical Culture, The Burns Association of Physical Culture and the Lea School of Physical Culture.
+There are a number of codes of Physical Culture including the Bjelke-Peterson School of Physical Culture (BjP), Australian Physie And Dance Association (APDA), Edith Parsons School of Physical Culture, The Burns Association of Physical Culture and the Lea School of Physical Culture and WZ Physical Culture.

-To learn more about what physie is and what joining a club might look like take a look at the articles below!
+To learn more about this unique and fascinating sport take a look at the articles below!